Itacaré.com

 Adventure tourism has had a big role in reviving the Taboquinhas district.
 Each year more and more eager tourists pass through Taboquinhas (which is located on the Contas River) for a massive dose of adrenaline.
 The most popular activities here include white-water rafting, kayaking, rappelling and zip lining.

-Thanks to the cocoa industry and the fact that cocoa needs shade to grow, the Atlantic Rainforest has been well preserved here.
 Old cocoa plantations and estates have begun to open their gates to visitors in recent years, so everyone can now appreciate these incredible estates with old mansions and working quarters dating back more than 300 years.

 In the end, the Witch's Broom plague (a fungus that devastated cocoa crops) brought about some positive outcomes; It showed that, in practise, it is in fact possible to integrate agriculture, tourism and conservation.
 Incidentally, it's impossible to write about this subject without mentioning Rua de Palha, Água Fria and the entire rural belt of the Taboquinhas district.